KimScheffler/technical-writing-portfolio/docs/en/work-samples/memoq.md

 ### Prerequisites
 - A memoQ project is created and open.
-- A term base file is available as an Excel sheet.
+- A term base file is available as an Excel file only with columns A and B, the source and your language.

 ### Steps